-NNSA is working to increase its plutonium processing and pit-manufacturing capabilities to meet requirements to produce no fewer than 80 pits per year during 2030.
-NNSA proposes to meet this requirement by recapitalizing facilities at two existing sites:
+NNSA is working to increase its plutonium processing and pit-manufacturing capabilities to meet requirements to produce no fewer than 80 pits per year, as close to 2030 as possible.
+NNSA proposes to meet this requirement by recapitalizing facilities at two existing sites.

-The current approach includes completing the modernization and expansion of Plutonium Facility 4 (PF-4), currently the only plutonium center within the Nuclear Security Enterprise at Los Alamos National Laboratory in Los Alamos, New Mexico, and proposes repurposing the former Mixed Oxide (MOX) Fuel Fabrication Facility at the Savannah River Site near Aiken, South Carolina as the Savannah River Plutonium Processing Facility (SRPPF).
-Through this approach, NNSA would meet the need to produce no fewer than 80 plutonium pits per year during 2030, as outlined in the 2018 Nuclear Posture Review, and provide a resilient nuclear weapons infrastructure to support the nuclear deterrent.
+The current approach includes completing the modernization and expansion of Plutonium Facility 4 (PF-4), currently the only plutonium center within the Nuclear Security Enterprise at Los Alamos National Laboratory in Los Alamos, New Mexico, and repurposing the former Mixed Oxide (MOX) Fuel Fabrication Facility at the Savannah River Site near Aiken, South Carolina as the Savannah River Plutonium Processing Facility (SRPPF).
 The two-site approach has been informed by robust engineering assessments and workforce analyses, completed by experts at U.S. national security laboratories.
 The Nuclear Weapons Council certified NNSA’s approach in May 2018.

 Current and future needs for plutonium pits